technocapeman/NewsMaster/README.md

 ## Production Workflow
 1. Commits are pushed and tested on the downstream dev branch.
 2. Once all commits have been thoroughly tested for stability, a pull request will be made to the upstream main branch.
 3. Once all checks have passed on the pull request, the commits will be merged into the upstream main branch.
-An action will automatically deploy the changed main branch to production.
+A GitHub action will then automatically deploy the main branch to production.

-Please note that the code to retrieve IP addresses is different between the dev and the main branches.
-This is because the code used to retrieve IP addresses in production will not work for testing on a local machine, and likewise, code used for testing will not work for production.
-Therefore, when a pull request or commit is made to the repository, actions will automatically find and replace this code depending on the branch.
+**PLEASE NOTE**: The code to retrieve IP addresses is different between the dev and main branches.
+This is because the code used to retrieve IP addresses in production will fail when testing on a local machine, and likewise, the code used for testing locally is not appropriate for production.
+Therefore, when a pull request or commit is issued to the repository, the repository's GitHub Actions will automatically find and replace this code according to the branch.

 ## Contributions
-Contributions (such as Pull Requests and Issues) to NewsMaster are greatly appreciated.
-Please contribute to the dev branch of this repository rather than the main branch which is used for production.
+Contributions to NewsMaster are greatly appreciated.
+Please abide by the following guidelines when contributing:
+1. Please contribute to the dev branch of this repository rather than the main branch which is used for production.
+2. Please ensure that your code is well-documented and well-formatted.
+3. When making a Pull Request, please enable "Allow edits from Maintainers."
+This allows for the aforementioned GitHub Actions to find and replace the appropriate IP address code.